Rayza-Slyce/facebook-phishing-investigation/README.md

 From a personal workflow point of view, this helped me get more comfortable using Burp Suite inside an isolated VM to safely watch redirects and supporting requests without entering real credentials.

-If I were doing this again, I would try to capture the POST request path and parameters earlier in the process so I could better understand how the fake login page was handling submitted data.
+If I were doing this again, I would spend more time digging into the POST request and response flow after capturing it, so I could better understand exactly how the fake login page was handling submitted data and what the attacker backend may have been doing with it.

 ---